-This course is designed to develop the writing skills of students through journal, online, and formal essay development.
+English 1 A CP I and English I B CP I are designed to develop the writing skills of students through journal, online, and formal essay development.
 Students will learn and implement the five steps of the writing process with a particular emphasis on the revision stage.
 Through the reading of instructional and student models, students will learn to write and to review written materials.
 Students will also learn to develop literature response essays to support interpretation and analysis.
 Written assignments will include lessons in grammar, punctuation, and MLA conventions to improve writing.
 Students will also begin to learn skills for researching and developing argumentative essays.